-The men under Col. Titus have petitioned the Governor to grant them a release.
-His Excellency has consented, and to-morrow the company moreh to Leavenworth, and there they will be disbanded, and about 100 will join Tires and leave for "Governor WALKER's dominions," to fight for Slavery there, instead of persisting in their attempts to establish the institution in Kansas, against the will of the people.
-Seventy men have already enlisted under the banner of Col. Tirus.
+The men under Col. TITUS have petitioned the Governor to grant them a release.
+His Excellency has consented, and to-morrow the company morch to Leavenworth, and there they will be disbanded, and about 100 will join TITUS and leave for "Governor WALKER'S dominions," to fight for Slavery there, instead of persisting in their attempts to establish the institution in Kansas, against the will of the people.
+Seventy men have already enlisted under the banner of Col. TITUS.
 On the 14th of next month, the ex. pedition leaves St. Louis for New-Orleans, with plenty of the needful to defray expenses.
-And towards Cen. tral America and Cuba the slave eligarchy are looking with "greedy" eyes.
+And towards Con. tral America and Cuba the slave oligarchy are looking with "greedy" eyes.
 Out of those two countries more Slave States are to be made, notwithstanding the protest of the Northern people.
-JUDGE LECOMPTE ISSUES A WEST OF RADRAS CORPUS.
-Judge Lecompte has issued a writ of habeas corpus for the release of the murderer of DAVID BUFFUM, and accordingly he has been released and is now at large, notwithstanding the many threats of His Excellency, the Governor of Kansas Territory, who once said that trial; but he finds the Judge as big a man as himself.

-A SOLDIER'S FUNFEAL This afternoon one of the malitia was buried with military honors, just out of the city.
+JUDGE LECOMPTE ISSUES A WEIT OF HADRAS CORPUS.
+Judge LECOMPTE has issued a writ of habeas corpus for the release of the murderer of DAVID BUFFUM, and accordingly he has been released and is now at large, notwithstanding the many threats of His Excellency, the Governor of Kansas Territory, who once said that HAYES should not be released again until he had a trial; but he finds the Judge as big a man as himself.
+A SOLDIER'S FUNFEAL.
+This afternoon one of the mulitia was buried with military honors, just out of the city.
 He died a few days since.
 The Governor read the funeral service.
-Yours, SIGMA.
+SIGMA.
+Yours,